Eco-Narratives

 Picture

-Your Eco-Narrative must be a minimum 1,000 words with a copy of all written text uploaded to the Pilot dropbox in a Word document or your work will not be graded.
+Written portions of the project may include revised material from the Wilderness Reflection and History essays and must be a minimum of 1,500 words with a copy of all written text uploaded to the Pilot dropbox in a Word document or your work will not be graded.
 Remember to cite all sources, include relevant digital media on your website (images, video, etc.), and format your essay in a clear and visually appealing design.
+You will be assessed according to how well your project meets the course outcomes as well as creativity, preparation, organization, and clarity of writing.

 • What did you learn in this class that was unexpected, especially interesting, or inspiring?